calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 Objective: Perform reference based genome assemblies for P. aeruginosa acute clinical isolates from NCBI BioProject `PRJNA288601`.

-Download the raw fastq files from the Sequence Read Archive (SRA)
+Download the raw fastq files from the Sequence Read Archive (SRA).

 	fasterq-dump SRRaccession
  > All of the SRR names used in this study can be found in `SRRaccessions.txt`

-Clean your raw reads and remove any remaining adapters with TrimGalore, where fastq_R1 and fastq_R2 are your fastq files.
+Clean raw reads by length and Phred score while remove any remaining adapters.

 	trim_galore -q 20 --length 100 --paired fastq_R1 fastq_R2
 > **`-q`** specifies a minimum quality Phred score of 20. **`--length`** will discard any reads >100 bp.

- This can also be run on many files at once
+ This can also be run on many files at once.

 	parallel --xapply trim_galore --paired --length 100 -q 20 -o trim_galore/ ::: *_R1.fastq.gz ::: *_R2.fastq.gz

-Download the reference genome
+Download the reference genome.

 	datasets download genome accession GCF_000014625.1
 	unzip ncbi_dataset.zip